 Joseon Chongdokbu Cheoldoguk

 There are two distinct types of locomotives in this class, and there is no apparent reason that both were included since there is a considerable difference.
-The first group were built in 1919 by Baldwin, and the second group is similar to the large number of Mikes built for Manchuria and China.
+The first group were built in 1919 by Baldwin, and the second group is similar to the large number of Mikes built for South Manchuria Railway which was owned by North China Transportation Company.
 Peter Clark indicates that there were 12 of the smaller engines which were numbered 701 thru 712 prior to 1938.
 James Heffner indicates that 9 survived the war in South Korea, and an unknown number in the North.
 Peter does not include any of the larger engines in his list, and James' list bulks the Mikes together.
 My notes are from observations in 1953 and 1954.